muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 #### 2. True clustering

-Make artificial tweakings on raw values to make the same colors in different positions look similar.
+Make artificial tweaks on raw values to make the same colors in different positions look similar.
 If we can do this, we can apply some [clustering algorithm](https://en.wikipedia.org/wiki/Cluster_analysis) to distinguish colors.
 The most difficult part here was to figure out proper tweaking coefficients